lumenpink/andrewrico.com-2020/src/homepage/skills/html.md

 svgPath: "_assets/media/svg/sprites.svg#html"
 percentage: 100
 ---
-"With HTML, authors describe the structure of pages using markup.
-The elements of the language label pieces of content such as “paragraph,” “list,” “table,” and so on."
+With HTML, authors describe the structure of pages using markup.
+The elements of the language label pieces of content such as "paragraph," "list," "table," and so on.
  <!-- excerpt -->